MicrosoftDocs/msteams-docs/msteams-platform/bots/build-conversational-capability.md

 Ensure that the services needing access to all Teams message data use the Graph APIs to get access to archived data in channels and chats.
 A bot must use the `ChannelMessage.Read.Group` and `ChatMessage.Read.Chat` RSC permission appropriately to create engaging experience for users so it can get approved by the Microsoft Teams Store.
 Additionally, the app description must explain how the bot uses the data it reads.
 Here are some tips to help you use the RSC permissions correctly for your bot:

-- A bot mustn't use the `ChannelMessage.Read.Group` and `ChatMessage.Read.Chat` RSC permissions to pull a a large amount of customer data.
+- A bot mustn't use the `ChannelMessage.Read.Group` and `ChatMessage.Read.Chat` RSC permissions to pull a large amount of customer data.
 - A bot must be able to get all chat messages using `ChatMessage.Read.Chat` only after they've been re-installed or newly installed into a chat.
 - If your app uses the `ChatMessage.Read.Chat` RSC permission for Graph scenarios, ensure that you test the app using the steps in [upload a custom app in a conversation](#upload-a-custom-app-in-a-conversation) and adjust it before the feature is [generally available](https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=receive%2Call%2Cgroup%2Cchat%2Cmessages).